top of page

 Eighteen months after graduating from Hofstra University with a journalism degree, I wrote six articles for The New York Times on important social issues, including First Amendment vs. property rights; higher education; and drug abuse.

 My encounter with actor Ed Asner at a congressional candidate's fundraiser led to me interviewing him for Rolling Stone.
-Ed and I met again 35 years later for another piece on his views about drugs and marijuana.
+Ed and I met again 35 years later for High Times on his views about drugs and marijuana.

 Following a year-long pit stop at Penn State to get my master's degree in journalism, I held top editing jobs at various trade publications covering cable television; and consumer electronics.
 I was also served as a Washington, DC bureau chief, covering the White House, Congress, FCC, and U.S. Supreme Court during the tail end of the Reagan presidency.